Rayzhangzirui/math10fa24/_sources/final_project_instruction.md

 Here is some general advice:

+- **Data Source**: You can use datasets that are built in to a Python library like Seaborn or scikit-learn, or you can use dataset from [Kaggle](https://https://kaggle.com/), [openml.org](https://www.openml.org/), [UC Irvine Machine Learning Repository](https://archive.ics.uci.edu/ml/index.php), etc. You also also welcome to use your own dataset, but make sure that privacy is not violated.
 - **Avoid Repetition:** Don’t repeat the same technique multiple times unless essential.
 A variety of different charts is better than the same chart for different datasets.
 - **Don't Oversearch:** Don’t spend too much time searching for the perfect dataset or idea.
 Exploring a dataset in an interesting way is more important than having a perfect dataset.
 - **Be Reasonable:** Keep your statements reasonable.
-It’s better to say, "Therefore, we didn’t see any relationship between A and B," than to force a claim.
+It’s better to say "Therefore, we didn’t see any relationship between A and B," than to make a claim that isn’t supported by the data.
 - **Show Your Learning:** The main point is to demonstrate what you’ve learned in Math 10.
 A project based on material outside of what was covered in class won’t score well, even if it's advanced.
 - **Use Markdown:** Include many markdown cells to explain what you are doing.
 These can be very short, even just one sentence.
 Use `**bold text**` in markdown cells for emphasis, not in Python comments.
 - **Reference Everything:** Reference all sources clearly.
 If your project is based on an idea or tutorial, include a clear link to the original source.
 Your project will be graded on how well you explain and build on the tutorial content.